dpjanes/node-iotdb/README.md

 Node-IOTDB
 =
-The Internet of Things Database - Node
+The Internet of Things Database

-IOTDB (in general) is an open way of describing Things, Sensors ...
+IOTDB provides an open way of describing Things, Sensors ...
 Internet of Things devices ... semantically.

 What do we mean by "semantically"?
 Your TV can be turned on and off.